tree-crasher

 You can build a released version from crates.io.
 To install the latest

-release of tree-crasher for the language <LANG>
+release of tree-crasher for the language <LANG>, run:

 cargo install tree-crasher-<LANG>